Read Time : 5 Minutes

 How do Charge Points Work?

 A slow charge can be achieved over about 7 or 8 hours and works by attaching your car battery to a general electricity supply.
-Slow chargers typically operate at 3 kW (13-16 Amps) and you can use a normal plug socket but it is advised to have a dedicated unit installed at home or work.
-The first initial public charge points were of this type but they are now being replaced by faster units.
+Slow chargers typically operate at around 2.3–3 kW (10–13 Amps) and you can use a normal plug socket but it is advised to have a dedicated unit installed at home or work.
+The first public charge points were of this type but they are now being replaced by faster units.

 Fast chargers deliver between 7 and 22 kW and provide a much quicker load time of three to four hours.
-As of September this year there were over nine thousand fast chargers in the UK.
+As of 2024 there were tens of thousands of fast chargers in the UK.
 Rapid chargers can come in either AC or DC.
-AC chargers up to about 43 kW can provide an 80% charge in about 30 minutes.
-A DC charger provides up to 50 kW and delivers a similar result.
+AC chargers up to about 43 kW can provide an 80% charge in about 30 minutes on compatible vehicles.
+A DC charger provides 50 kW and increasingly 100–350 kW at newer ultra-rapid sites, delivering similar or faster results depending on vehicle capability.

 Whether your EV can take either the higher AC or DC charging will depend on your model of car and the kind of attachment you have.
 Connectors also vary depending on the amount of charge you can have and whether it is AC or DC.
+Most UK and European EVs use Type 2 connectors for AC charging and CCS connectors for DC rapid charging, while CHAdeMO is now largely limited to older models.
 You may need to buy different cables including a portable charging cable that allows you to safely perform a charge at home.
 This video from EV Connectors will go a long way to explaining the slight complexity when it comes to having the right cable.

 Charging at Home or Work